• Skip to primary navigation

 • Add the butter and onions to the pan and turn down the heat to medium-high.
 Cook for 3 minutes, until the onions start to soften.

-• Add the salt, pepper, thyme and flour to the pan and stir until the onions are coated in the flour.
+• Add the salt, pepper, thyme, and flour to the pan and stir until the onions are coated in the flour.

 • Add the stock, a splash at a time, whilst stirring with a balloon whisk, until all of the stock is used.
-Adding it in a splash at a time, whilst stirring, will ensure you have not lumps.
+Adding it in a splash at a time, whilst stirring, will ensure you have no lumps.
 Add the milk and continue to stir until the sauce starts to bubble and thickens.

-• Add the mushrooms, chicken, bacon and lemon juice and stir.
+• Add the mushrooms, chicken, bacon, and lemon juice and stir.
 Turn off the heat (don’t worry, the mushrooms will cook through in the oven).

 • Fill the pie base with the chicken mixture.
 Brush the edges of the pastry with egg wash, then top the pie with the remaining piece of pastry.
 Pinch the edges to seal.

-• Trim off any excess pastry (you can using the trimming sot make little pie decorations such as leaves if you like), then brush the top with more egg wash and pierce a couple of small holes in the top of the pie with a sharp knife.
+• Trim off any excess pastry (you can use the trimming sot make little pie decorations such as leaves if you like), then brush the top with more egg wash and pierce a couple of small holes in the top of the pie with a sharp knife.

-• Place back in the oven (still at 200c/400f) and cook for 20-25 minutes until golden brown.
+• Place back in the oven (still at 200C/400F (fan)) and cook for 20-25 minutes until golden brown.

 Video

-✎ Notes
+Notes

 Can I make it ahead?